coding-club-linz/global-azure-bootcamp-2020/content/sponsors/spectologic.md

 ---
 title: "SpectoLogic"
-type: "Silver Sponsor"
+type: "Gold Sponsor"
 logo: "spectologic.png"
-priority: 3
+priority: 2
 ---

 Andreas is an Azure Enthusiast and founder of SpectoLogic® supporting customers developing solutions on Microsoft Azure.
 Passionate about CosmosDB, IoT and loves to work with Visual Studio, Visual Studio Team Services and to explore new Azure Services.